The Hydrogen Bomb Tests in Perspective: Lawful Measures for Security (with Norbert A. Schlei), 64 Yale Law Journal 648 (1958)

 Date of Authorship for this Version

 McDougal, Myres S. and Schlei, Norbert A., "The Hydrogen Bomb Tests in Perspective: Lawful Measures for Security" (1958).
 Faculty Scholarship Series.
-Paper 2617.
+2617.